-I have been lighting fires since I was about 8 – around about the same time as I fell in love with camping.
-So you’d think I’d be pretty good at it by now.
+I have been lighting fires since I was about 8 – around about the same time that I fell in love with camping.
+You’d think I’d be pretty good at it by now.
 Though there are certainly times that I feel like a total fire starting pro, there have also been many, many occasions where I’ve wanted to kick dirt in my attempt at fire starting, swear and walk away.
-So after one failed attempt too many, I’ve set myself up to never falter again when it comes to fire starting.
+So, after one failed attempt too many, I’ve set myself up to never falter again when it comes to fire starting.
 How?
 Well, aside from brushing up on my fire building skills, I now have every type of homemade fire starter I know about at the ready.

 The best ways to make homemade fire starter

 So here are some of the best fire starter methods for a variety of different camping and fire lighting scenarios.
-And most of them a free from nasty chemicals and pollutants – perfect for campfire cooking.
+And most of them are free from nasty chemicals and pollutants – perfect for campfire cooking.

 Wax fire starters

 Place some wax inside a tin can or some other vessel that you don’t mind getting a bit wrecked.
 I use the old wax from candles that have burnt down.

 - Heat up a large pan of water and place the tin can inside the pan.